-“It can feel like you’re operating in a very volatile environment,” says Barbara Benham, executive vice president and chief public affairs officer at Huntington.
-“It can be challenging to predict who is going to win and what policies they will actually follow through with, so it's prudent to have a long view and focus on the variables you can control.”
+“It can feel like you’re operating in a very volatile environment,” says Barbara Benham, Executive Vice President and Chief Public Affairs Officer at Huntington.
+“It can be challenging to predict who will win and what policies they will actually follow through with, so it's prudent to have a long view and focus on the variables you can control.”

-“So, it’s a long-view relationship,” Benham says.
-“It’s building relationships of trust over time and not getting caught up in a single issue, but rather, on balance, working with them to try to create an overall policy environment that is best for your business.
+“It’s a long-view relationship,” Benham says.
+“It’s building relationships of trust over time and not getting caught up in a single issue, but rather, you are working with them to create an overall policy environment that is best for your business.
 That means keeping the communication channels open and being open to, and suggesting, lots of compromises.”

-Benham says officials deal with a broad range of topics, so they are dependent on, and appreciative of, business owners who take the time to explain the real-life implications of the decisions they’re making and how it affects their business’s ability to serve their customers and communities.
-Business owners, then, should feel empowered that they can have a persuasive voice at the local level, where they know their markets and the specific implications of policy issues.
+Benham says officials deal with a broad range of topics, so they depend on and appreciate business owners and companies who take the time to explain the real-life implications of the decisions they’re making and how it affects their business’s ability to serve their customers and communities.
+These organizations, then, should feel empowered to have a persuasive voice at the local level, where they know their markets and the specific implications of policy issues.

 “It’s dangerous for a business to spend all its time talking to itself and not be aware of all the factors that could both be a benefit or a risk,” Benham says.
-“Having someone who monitors that and can speak at a senior leadership level where decisions are being made, can protect your business from a reputational and operations standpoint, and make sure the company is not tone deaf to the current conversations happening in the country.
-That’s important from a governance perspective.”
+“Having someone who monitors that and can speak at a senior leadership level where decisions are being made can protect your business from a reputational and operations standpoint.
+From a governance perspective, that person can also make sure the company is not tone deaf to the current conversations happening in the country.”

-When it comes to policy and political advising, it’s important to be balanced, always take the long view, and not fall into a trap of believing hyperbole or buying into the fear that often drives campaigns.
-That’s very different than the longer-term, more thoughtful policy work that affects your business.
+When it comes to policy and political advising, stay balanced.
+Always take the long view, and do not fall into a trap of believing hyperbole or buying into the fear that often drives campaigns, cautions Benham.

-“You should never change your business model based on a campaign speech,” she says.
+"You should never change your business model based on a campaign speech."